Col-E/Code2HTML/README.md

 See the [releases](https://github.com/Col-E/Java2HTML/releases) page for the latest build.
 Or compile with maven via `mvn package`

+**Note**: Builds are based off of Java 8.
+Running on later version will not work, please see [the update guide](UPDATING-JDK.md) for more information.

 ## Screenshots

 * ![Main View](ss-html.png)